 CONNECTIVITY - Connectivity with neighbouring residential areas has been considered and is important for the development of a sustainable community.
-Safe pedestrian and vehicle linkages have been provided
+Safe pedestrian and vehicle linkages have been provided for use by both the residents and the wider community.

-2.0 DESIGN GUIDE 2.2 VILLAGE DESIGN
+2.2 VILLAGE DESIGN